mcamack/Twitter/README.md

 * This uses the Natural Language Toolkit (NLTK) and parses through the saved json tweets, outputting the most popular "phrases" with greater than 4 characters.
 Phrases includes words, hashtags, links, @mentions and the script also saves retweets as individual tweets.
 In a way this is good, as it shows what is being "liked" or discussed more often and increments the counts of those words.
 * It then uses the NLTK to perform sentiment analysis on each individual tweet, saving the most positive and negative tweets.
 It then outputs these values and a list of the most common phrases.

+## access_tokens.py
+* This file contains access tokens for me to access Twitter.
+Added to the .gitignore file so this doesn't actually show up on public GitHub

 # Results
 In about 10 minutes, TweetGrabber.py saved 3692 tweets (22.8MB) when the search string was "Trump" ... it was about 5PM Pacific Time and I got a lot more tweets than when I did this closer to 11PM.